raid-guild/indexed/docs/contribute-doc.md

 OR

+### Fork the repo

-Fork this repo, create a new branch and submit a PR:
+Create a new branch and submit a PR:

 ```
 Fork the repo in githhub